 Inclusion is more than bringing all learners to the same early childhood early learning environment (individualized development plan), preschool and kindergarten (individualized educational plan).
 Inclusion means structuring learning experiences with many access points to meet students where they are.
 Embedding music-making experiences in the inclusion classroom takes many forms and serves different purposes.
 Classroom management (i.e. transitions and rituals), social-emotional learning (i.e. self-regulation and peer relationships), self-directed play (i.e. creating an accessible music center), and academic skills (i.e. pre-literacy and numeracy) can all be supported through the use of the elements of music: melody, harmony, and rhythm.
 And, observing students in their musical play provides educators valuable information when crafting their students’ learning plans.

-This session will be of particular benefit to educators working with toddlers, preschoolers, and kindergartners.
-There will be time for Carol to answer your questions at the end of her presentation.
+This session is of particular benefit to educators working with toddlers, preschoolers, and kindergartners.

 About the Presenter